Keeley Hawes

 During her school years, Keeley participated in both amateur performances and television projects, including "Little House on the Prairie" and "The Waltons."
 When she was in sixth grade, a modeling scout approached her on the street and signed her to Select Model Management.
 For a time, Hawes also collaborated with Cosmopolitan.

 Keeley Hawes rose to prominence in the mid-1990s after appearing in films such as "Troublemakers," "Karaoke," and "The Beggar Bride."
-She went on to star in adaptations of British classics such as "Our Mutual Friend" (Lizzie Hexam), "The Vicar of Dibley" (Rosie Kennedy), and "The Last September" (Lois Farquar).
+She went on to star in adaptations of British classics including "Our Mutual Friend" (Lizzie Hexam), "The Vicar of Dibley" (Rosie Kennedy), and "The Last September" (Lois Farquar).

 Keeley Hawes in Karaoke